Bluedot-Innovation/documentation/docs/Implementation and Best Practices Guides/Marketing & Gamification implementation guide.md

 Marketing / Gamification Implementation Guide
 =============================================

-This guide explains how to successfully implement a Marketing or Gamification use case using Bluedot.
+This guide explains how to successfully implement a Marketing or Gamification use case using Rezolve.

 SDK Implementation
 ------------------